ZOMBIE0530/Learning-Lua/README.md

 ### Day 4

- The fourth day, I finished the second tutorial on making a game and decided to stop recording after the first hour to not take up space on my harddrive.
+ The fourth day, I finished the second tutorial on making a game and decided to stop recording after the first hour to not take up space on my hardrive.
 All I did when I stopped recording was watching more tutorials but I kept track of the time.

  ![](https://github.com/ZOMBIE0530/Images/blob/main/RobloxScreenShot20201125_103334038.png)